cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Whether it's a particular project with many GitHub stars, a highly-cited research paper, or a particularly unusual skill, make sure to feature something that is exclusive and reflects a unique professional identity.
 This distinctive element is what will grab the attention of potential employers and make  a résumé memorable.

-Everyone knows that niche jobs pay better, so positioning as a specialist rather than as a generalist is key.
+Everyone knows that niche jobs pay better, so positioning as a specialist rather than as a generalist is recommended.

 Building a super specialized résumé is hard, but it pays well in the long run.
 A broad title like "software developer" can be too vague and may undervalue the real expertise.